ondra-novak/mmbot/doc/proxy.md

 [ false, "<error message>" ]\n
 ```

 Errors are carried as exception through the robot's code.
 It depends on the situation how it is handled.
-In most cases, the robot skips the cycle and tries the to repeat the operation after a while.
+In most of the cases, the robot skips the cycle and tries the to repeat the operation after a while.

 If "placeOrder" fails, the order is considered as "not placed".

 ## Functions